 RAPE IN THE SECOND DEGREE: When a person (1) being 18 years old or more, engages in sexual intercourse with another person less than 15 years old; or (2) engages in sexual intercourse with another person who is incapable of consent by reason of being mentally disabled or mentally incapacitated.
 It is an affirmative defense to the crime of rape in the second degree the defendant was less than four years older than the victim at the time of the act.
+A Class D felony.
+Punishable by four to seven years in prison.

 RAPE IN THE FIRST DEGREE: When a person engages in sexual intercourse with another person (1) by forcible compulsion; or (2) Who is incapable of consent by reason of being physically helpless; or (3) who is less than 11 years old; or (4) who is less than 13 years old and the actor is 18 years old or more.
+A Class B felony.
+Punishable by nine to 25 years in prison.